Canton, Cardiff: Description

 Though the area has strong working-class roots, many artists and young professionals have found the proximity to the city centre and the number of arts venues and pubs an attraction.

 Name

-The name (from "St. Canna's Town") refers to the 6th-century female saint after whom Pontcanna is also named.
-Canton, also known as Treganna (tref town + Saint Canna), was a 13th-century manor in Llandaff.
-It became part of Cardiff in 1875.
+The English name is a contraction of "Saint Canna's Town", a calque of the original Welsh language name, Treganna.
+While both Treganna and nearby Pontcanna ultimately derive from the 6th-century saint, they may both be more directly named after the stream that also bares her name, the Nant Canna, a brook that flowed through the area and into the Taff at the modern Brook Street.
+Following the rapid growth of Cardiff in the nineteenth century the Canna was culverted in the 1860s.

 History

 Middle Ages

 Canton, or Treganna in the Welsh language, was formed around a 13th-century Manor in Cardiff and assumed lands from nearby Llandaff parish under the stewardship of an Earl (or Baron) de Kanetune, although today the manor comes under the jurisdiction of the Manor of Llandaff.
 It is believed that Canton is named after Saint Canna, the holy matron in the Celtic age of Saints, and Canna herself is reputed to have been a relative of King Arthur.

 In 1215, a parishioner called Lucia de Kanetune is recorded as occupying a field ‘near the Earl's wall’.
 In 1230, a man named as Walter de Canetune is named in the Cardiff charter, and signed the charter, obviously as a resident of quite high status.
 In 1262, a doctor or ‘Physicus’ called Nicholas de Kanetone gave evidence in a legal dispute between the Abbeys of Margam and St. Peter's, Gloucester.
 In 1290, Richard de Canetone is recorded as a witness on the new Cardiff charter.
 Also in 1290 (Cartae 1 page 294) records:

 “John, son of Robert de Landaf, granting to Milo de Regny a rent of sixpence arising out of three acres of land with the appurtenances, which John de Lake, formerly bailiff of la Lekwiffe, had of my fee under Kanetone, in Sudcrofte.
 As also one penny rent from John, son of John Godman of Kaerdif, for three other acres in the same Sudcrofte under Kanetone."
 (Richard de Kaneton was also one of the witnesses to this charter.)